robbyQY/rqt-tutorial/docs/source/usage.rst

 Installation
 ------------

-To use agile_autonomy, launch it in terminal:
+To use Lumache, first install it using pip:

 .. code-block:: console

-   $ source devel/setup.bash
-   $ roslaunch agile_autonomy simulation.launch

-key functions
+   (.venv) $ pip install lumache

+Creating recipes
 ----------------

-To run inference and obtain trajectories, you can use ``PlannerBase.preprocess_depth()`` function:
+To retrieve a list of random ingredients, you can use the ``lumache.get_random_ingredients()`` function:

-.. autofunction:: PlannerBase.preprocess_depth
+.. autofunction:: lumache.get_random_ingredients

 The ``kind`` parameter should be either ``"meat"``, ``"fish"``, or ``"veggies"``.
 Otherwise, :py:func:`lumache.get_random_ingredients`